DaleOrders/AWS-Study-Notes/README.md

 Fargate deployment still uses a cluster with a VPC where AZs are specified.

 For ECS tasks, they are injected into the VPC.
-Each task is given an _elastic network interface_ which has an IP address within the VPC.
+Each task is given an _elastic network interface_ (in purple) which has an IP address within the VPC.
 They then run like a VPC resource.

 You only pay for the container resources you use.
-You don't need to manage host, think about high availabilit, capacity.
+You don't need to manage host, think about high availability, capacity.

 #### 1.7.3.3.
 EC2 vs ECS(EC2) vs Fargate

 If you already are using containers, use **ECS**.

-**EC2 mode** is good for a large workload if you are price conscious.
+**EC2 mode** is good for a large, consistent workloads if you are price conscious.
 This allows for spot pricing and prepayment discounts, but will probably require more admin overhead.

 **Fargate** is great if you: